 03 of 07

-City Taxi has been operated in Toronto for more than 30 years.
+City Taxi has been operating in Toronto for more than 30 years.
 They shuttle people to and from airports and medical visits and also handle small moving jobs and rush parcel service.
 Call or download the app.

 04 of 07